White bellbird: Feeding

 The white bellbird apparently feeds only on fruit.
 It sometimes plucks it while perched but more often during a sally from a perch.
 The fruit is swallowed whole and seeds are regurgitated.

 Breeding

 The nesting behavior of the white bellbird is not well defined.
 Its breeding season appears to span from February to June.
 A study published in 1973 posited that its behavior is very similar to that of the bearded bellbird.
 Males of that species are sedentary, marking their territory throughout the year except when molting by calling from exposed perches, often above the canopy.
 Females join males to mate and alone tend the nest.
-On source states that a sparse nest is built on open branches and that the clutch is one or two eggs.
+One source states that a sparse nest is built on open branches and that the clutch is one or two eggs.
 Male white bellbirds display from treetops.
 They call with a horizontal posture, with the wattle inflated, and either hold still or lean right and left as they call.